siggisim/example-bazel-monorepo/README.md

 Others can use it to check out the Bazel way of doing things and use parts as a reference implementation.

-Rather than the typical To-Do list, this project's code uses the contrived scenario of a book shop and reading catalogue website called *Antilibrary*. 📗📕📒📚
+Rather than the typical To-Do list, this project's code uses the contrived scenario of a book shop and reading catalogue website called *Antilibrary*. ðððð

 ## Getting Started